 - Eggs – Fresh, large, free-range eggs.

-- Melted Butter – I prefer grass-fed unsalted butter.
+- Melted Butter – I prefer grass-fed unsalted butter over vegetable oil.

 - Vanilla Extract – Because vanilla makes baking recipes so much better.